A person walking a dog on a beach with the ocean in the background, sunlight reflecting on the water.

 I am a dreamer, an artist, a sensitive, joyful soul.
 Creative expression is my driving force.

-I was an interior designer for nearly two decades, eventually running my own business.
-A growing desire to be fed by work on a soul level, and to help others in a more heartfelt way, combined with the Covid shutdown, gave me the space and courage to change course at midlife and go back to school.
+For nearly two decades, I worked in the interior design industry, eventually running my own business.
+A longing to align with my true purpose combined with the Covid shutdown, gave me the space and courage to change course at midlife and go back to school.

 Going back to school was not something I had ever believed would be in my trajectory.
-Although I had done a couple of years of college way back when, I had never finished, and for most of my life, I was quite fine with not having a college degree.
-Becoming a therapist meant I would have to complete my undergraduate degree and then earn a Master’s.
+Although I had done a couple of years of college way back when, I had never finished.
+Becoming a therapist meant I had to complete my undergraduate degree and earn a Master’s.
+It was the biggest goal I had ever set for myself.
 I am the first person in my family to have a graduate-level degree.

 When we allow ourselves to be led by the creative spirit, we commune with our authentic Self.
 And in that experience, we contact our source of deepest belonging.